onap/dcaegen2/docs/sections/services/snmptrap/logging.rst

 Logging
 =======

-Logging is controlled by the configuration provided to **SNMPTRAP** by CBS, or via the fallback config file specified as the environment variable "CBS_SIM_JSON" at startup.
-The section of that JSON configuration that influences the various forms of application logging is referenced throughout this document, with examples.
+Logging is controlled by the configuration provided to **trapd** by CBS, or via the fallback config file specified as the environment variable "CBS_SIM_JSON" at startup.
+The section of the JSON configuration that influences the various forms of application logging is referenced throughout this document, with examples.